Cross Dressers - Transvestites - Transsexuals - Transgendered - TV - TS - TG - Wives & Partners

 UK Beaumont Trust Yes

-UK WOBS (Women of Beaumont Society) Yes
+UK Beaumont Partners Yes

 UK Gender Trust Yes